-- Basic Idea: Exploit knowledge of underlying structural components of the model to improve the bound by developing a stronger relaxation. - Many complex models are built up from multiple underlying substructures. - Subsystems linked by global constraints. - Complex combinatorial structures obtained by combining simple ones. - We want to exploit knowledge of efficient, customized methodology for substructures. - This can be done in two primary ways (with many variants). - Identify independent subsystems. - Identify subsets of constraints that can be dealt with efficiently.
+- Basic Idea: Exploit knowledge of the underlying structural components of model to improve the bound. - Many complex models are built up from multiple underlying substructures. - Subsystems linked by global constraints. - Complex combinatorial structures obtained by combining simple ones. - We want to exploit knowledge of efficient, customized methodology for substructures. - This can be done in two primary ways (with many variants). - Identify independent subsystems. - Identify subsets of constraints that can be dealt with efficiently.